kb1995/railsjunior/_posts/2019-07-07-implement-a-passwordless-auth-with-sorcery.md

 Even though that I am a big fan of Devise, I started to like how simple and clean Sorcery is.
 It doesn't take much code to get Sorcery up and running, especially if you are implementing passwordless authentication.

+## Authentication through email

+This is the basic premise of using email to authenticate the user

+* a user inputs their email on an input link
+* we send an email with a magic link (one time, randomly generated code)
+* The user clicks the link and the service being used will identify the token and exchange it for a live token, logging the user in.

 ## Goal of this article - create a passwordless auth for a User and send them an email containing a magic link

 * Create a User model